boazbk/tcs/lec_03_computation.md

 These concerns will to a large extent guide us in the upcoming chapters.
 Thus you would be well advised to re-read the above informal definition and see what you think about these issues.

-A large part of this course will be devoted to addressing the above issues.
+A large part of this book will be devoted to addressing the above issues.
 We will see that:

-1. We can make the definition of an algorithm fully formal, and so give a precise mathematical meaning to statements such as "Algorithm $A$ computes function $F$".
+1. We can make the definition of an algorithm fully formal, and so give a precise mathematical meaning to statements such as "Algorithm $A$ computes function $f$".

 2. While the choice of $AND$/$OR$/$NOT$ is arbitrary, and we could just as well chose some other functions, we will also see this choice does not matter much.
 We will see that the we would obtain the same computational power if we used instead for addition and multiplication, and essentially every other operation that could be reasonably thought of as a basic step.